Our government says that saving the country (as 6 million people have asked them to) would cause

 Is that hypocrisy I smell?

-It’s likely that even more than 6 million of us have recognised over the past two years that actually, democracy is supposed to be based on a government which is trying to make the country better, not worse… What’s happening right now is clearly burying Britain in a close-minded, isolated world of worse.
+It’s likely that even more than 6 million of us have recognised over the past two years that actually, democracy is supposed to be based on a government which is trying to make the country better, not worse… What’s happening right now is clearly burying Britain in a world of isolation and division, aka a world of worse.
 I’d guess that means public trust is pretty low at the moment, wouldn’t you Theresa?

 And yet, in all likelihood, today’s debate on the petition to revoke Article 50 and remain in the EU will demonstrate yet again that the government wants to pretend that public opinion still hasn’t changed.
 And whilst I love the BBC, on top of this, it seems like they’re a little more sympathetic than usual to government opinion, too.